12 Ways to Prep Your Home for Hurricane Season

 Make a basic storm kit

 A basic storm kit is designed to get a family through 48 hours without electricity and basic services.
-Your basic storm kit should include whistles, blankets, garbage bags, batteries, a three-day water supply and two days worth of food.
-Get the complete of items here and what to include in a three-to-four day kit and a week or more kit.
+Your basic storm kit should include whistles, blankets, garbage bags, batteries, a three-day water supply, and two days worth of food.
+Here are some more tips for stocking up smart during a disaster.

 Fill gas containers